Fadope1/alpaca-SDK/README.md

 # TradingBot
 Different Trading Strategies using python and alpaca.
-Open hours 15:30 - 22h because im using German time zone, change it to your time zone if you want to use this.
+Opening are currently set to 15:30h - 22h because im using German time zone and american stock exchange, change it to your time zone if you want to use this.

 Currently implementet:
-- ema Strategy
+- ema Strategy (currently being testet on a paper-trading-account with 10k start cash)

 Planned:
-- MACD
+- MACD Strategy
+- boolinger-bands Strategy